Pilates vs. Yoga vs. Strength Training: What's Actually Different?

 So... what's the actual difference?

-But here's what I've learned: most people who avoid traditional gyms aren't lazy or unmotivated.
+As a Pilates instructor with 7 years of experience, I've worked with clients from all three backgrounds — and here's what I've learned: most people who avoid fitness environments aren't lazy or unmotivated.
 They're intimidated.
 They don't know where to start.
 They're afraid of getting injured or looking foolish.

 The Core Philosophy: Where Each Practice Comes From